 Students must earn a passing grade in all required courses.
-Students must maintain a Course Completion rate of 75% for their Program of Study.
-The Course Completion Rate is calculated by dividing the cumulative number of credit hours successfully completed by the cumulative number of credit hours attempted.
+Students must maintain a Course Completion rate of 75% for their program of study.
+The Course Completion Rate is calculated by dividing the cumulative number of credit hours completed by the cumulative number of credit hours attempted.
 All courses count as attempted except for drops and withdrawals for Military Leave of Absence (WL grade).
-Students are required to retake courses for which they earned an unsatisfactory grade.
-Students may not enroll in additional coursework until they have resolved incompletes earned in previous course attempts.
+Students are required to retake courses in which they earned an unsatisfactory grade.
+They may not enroll in additional coursework until they resolve incompletes earned in previous course attempts.